Concentration Inequalities for Sums of Markov Dependent Random Matrices: Main Results

-for $\phi\in [-\pi/2, \pi/2]$ and $\theta>0$.
+for $\phi\in [-\pi/2, \pi/2]$ and $\theta>0$, developed first in \cite{sutter2017multivariate, garg2018}.
 This will play the role of our moment generating function.
 Using properties of the Kronecker product, in Section \ref{sec:starting} we show that this moment generating function is equal to

 where $\tilde{P}$ is the lifted Markov operator and $E_j^{\theta/2}$ is a certain multiplication operator (Definition \ref{def:mul_operator}).
 This quantity is a matrix version of a classical quantity that appears in the analysis of sums of Markov-dependent scalar random variables -- indeed, when $d=1$ these are equivalent.
 Thus, we can apply a spectral analysis to bound this quantity.